An effective strategy

 Prohibition doesn't work

-The ministerial order to restrict Zonnic (4 mg nicotine pouch) to behind the pharmacy counter (BTPC) does not address the widespread availability of illicit (“black market”) nicotine pouches that are readily available online or in some retail settings.
-These illicit nicotine pouches are not subject to flavor restrictions, often contain greater than 4 mg of nicotine and are not age gated since they are being sold illicitly.
-It is likely that moving Zonnic to BTPC will increase the availability of illicit nicotine pouches which have not been vetted by Health Canada.
-Australia has a much more restrictive vaping regulation than Canada, where nicotine vapes (e-cigarettes) can only legally be purchased via prescription.
-It is estimated that 90% of Australian vapes are now accessed via the black market [4].
-Australia is also seeing a significant upward trend in youth vaping compared to countries like Canada, England and New Zealand due to their restrictive policy [5].
-This illustrates that restricting access to nicotine pouches will likely further push people to access illicit nicotine pouches without age gating or maximum nicotine levels.
+In contrast to Sweden and New Zealand, Australia has a highly restrictive approach towards THR.
+Nicotine vapes (e-cigarettes) can only legally be purchased via prescription, and nicotine pouches are banned.
+As a result, it is estimated that 90% of Australian vapes are now accessed via the black market [4].
+Furthermore, Australia is also seeing a significant upward trend in youth vaping compared to countries like Canada, England and New Zealand due to their restrictive policy [5].
+This illustrates that restricting access to THR products will likely further push people to access illicit products without age gating or quality control.

 Prohibition doesn't work